demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 The next step is adding the TypeLibrary and referencing it in the script file.

-The entire TypeShape library is available as a single file in GitHub and using Paket's [GitHub File Reference](TODO), we can get it for our development.
-To do it, first, we first need to add the reference in the *paket.dependencies* which was auto-generated during the initialization of paket.
+The entire TypeShape library is available as a single file in GitHub, and we can get it for our development using Paket’s GitHub File Reference feature.
+To do it, first, we first need to add the reference in the *paket.dependencies* which was auto-generated during the initialisation of paket.

 ```
 github eiriktsarpalis/TypeShape:2.20 src/TypeShape/TypeShape.fs